sigasi/sigasi_insights/content/manual/veresta/_index.md

 #### JSON

-If you want more detailed information for each issue you can use the JSON output format by using the `--json` flag.
+If you want more detailed information for each issue, you can use the JSON output format by using the `--json` flag.

 ```json
 {